-In the example below the form will be composed of a direct deposit form, the applicant will be the only one to sign the document and upon finishing the document will be deposited on their record.
-With documents like this one the 'Service Rep' field and 'Service Rep Signer' Order field should be set to '--None--'
+In the example below, the form will be composed of a direct deposit form.
+The applicant will be the only one to sign the document and upon finishing the document, will be added to their employee record.
+For this example, the 'Service Rep' field and 'Service Rep Signer Order' field should be set to '--None--'

 Applicant and Service Rep Signed Form

 In the example below, the form page will be composed of two different versions of an offer letter form.

 - One form has fields the applicant/employee is meant to edit and then sign.

 - The other has fields the service rep is intended to edit and sign.

 In this example, the service rep will be interacting with the document first.
 After they have completed the document, the workflow/page will be available to the employee.
 This is an example of a service rep first page.

 *Note* For more information about service rep first workflows' check out Recruiter First Workflows/Pages.